 How much fat per day is safe to eat?

-Unfortunately there’s no one “magic” number of grams of fat that works for everyone.
-But in general, nutritionist Jessica Ash, CNC, and founder of Jessica Ash Wellness recommends getting about 20 to 30 percent of your daily calories from fat.
-Whitney English MS, RDN agrees.
+Unfortunately, there’s no one “magic” number of grams of fat that works for everyone.
+But in general, nutritionist Jessica Ash, CNC, founder of Jessica Ash Wellness, recommends getting about 20 to 30 percent of your daily calories from fat.
+Whitney English, RDN, agrees.
 “For someone on a 2,000 calorie diet, that would be about 55 to 66 grams of fat a day,” English says.

 Even with her recommended guidelines, English tells her clients not to stress about specific macros as much as quality.
 “Instead of focusing on fat quantity, I encourage clients to focus on fat quality.
 Fat is so important for so many functions and life stages.
 For women specifically, consuming an adequate amount and good sources of fat plays a major role in fertility and a healthy pregnancy,” she says.
 The only group of people that she says may want to make a conscious effort to restrict their fat intake are those with cardiovascular disease.